 However, “it is ironic that this long-overdue gender neutrality comes just as scientists are recognizing more and more the actual physiological and psychological differences between men and women,” Vive la Diférence? by Michael Henry.
 As Allan Pease puts it: “We are different because our brain is wired differently.
 This causes us to perceive the world in different ways and have different values and priorities.
 Not better or worse ― different.”

-The fight against gender inequality and discrimination should not be confused with recognising, valuing, and celebrating our differences.
+The fight against gender inequality and discrimination should not be confused with recognizing, valuing, and celebrating our differences.
 These allow us to grow and learn from one another.

 For example, men are more violent than women.
 “In 2011, the United States Department of Justice compiled homicide statistics in the United States between 1980 and 2008.
 Males committed the vast majority of homicides in the United States at that time, representing 90% of the total number of offenders,” Wikipedia, Sex differences in crime.